 3. Set your new budget.

 Sticking to a carefully planned budget is good practice in any context.
-To work out where your money is going and how to manage it, follow these handy 5 budget planning tips.
+To work out where your money is going and how to manage it, follow these handy budgeting tips.

 4. Do the paperwork.